Stakes high for Iraq as Mosul offensive looms

 Frantic preparations are being made to prepare camps for as many as 700,000 people leaving Mosul -- but aid agencies can only guess how many will flee and in which directions.

-The eleven camps completed or planned will only accommodate 120,000 people, according to the UNHCR.
+The 11 camps completed or planned will only accommodate 120,000 people, according to the UNHCR.
 Geddo says that only a third of the $196 million budget required has been funded.

 Relief agencies are also dealing with people displaced by recent fighting south of Mosul, and expect as many as 100,000 to flee their homes as Iraqi and Kurdish forces close in on another ISIS pocket around the town of Hawija.
 There are already 3.3 million internally displaced people in Iraq.